davidnoah/rapidql-runner/README.md

 ## Running your .rql query

-In order to run the rapidql-runner, press the hotkey `CTRL-ALT-O` once a query is selected.
+In order to run the rapidql-runner package, press the hotkey `CTRL-ALT-O` once a query is selected.
 This will cause a user interface to appear which will contains a response or any errors associated with the query.